How does it interact with other schemes?

 Universal credit and childcare vouchers

 There is nothing to stop you receiving universal credit and childcare vouchers at the same time.
-However, you can only claim help through universal credit for costs you actually incur.
+However, you can only claim help through universal credit for costs you actually incurred and paid for in the relevant assessment period.
 This means you must deduct the value of any vouchers from the childcare costs that you report to DWP for your universal credit claim.

 However, if you have sacrificed some of your salary to get childcare vouchers the income figure you declare for universal credit will be lower than it was before the sacrifice.